TitouanMelon/ENIB_Robot_Mobile_Ros2/README.md

 2. Use Visual Studio to connect to in ssh to your raspberryPi and have access to his folder

 # Other information
+## Documentation of the stm32 final workspace
+You can found the documentation of the STM32 project [here](./docs)

 ## Config camera
 ```
 sudo apt install v412-ctl